 Nathan Bowman, Ph.D. –Producing Artistic Director

-Dr. Nathan Bowman is a theatre artist and musician from Kansas City, MO.
+Dr. Nathan Bowman is a theatre artist from Kansas City, MO.
 Embracing an interdisciplinary approach to theatre, Nathan holds a Master of Arts in Religious Studies and his doctorate (PhD) in Theatre from the University of Kansas.

 Nathan has worked professionally in the Kansas City area for over a decade and has trained at both the New York based SITI Company and at Second City in Chicago.
 As an actor and technician, Nathan has worked in several area theatre, film, and television productions, including several years at Kansas City Repertory Theatre.
-Nathan has worked internationally in Montreal and in Greece as an actor and director, most recently directing his adaption of The Trojan Women at the Ancient Theatre of Oiniades and working with the Athens Institute of Education and Research.
+Nathan has worked internationally in Montreal and in Greece as an actor and director, most recently directing his translation of The Trojan Women at the Ancient Theatre of Oiniades and working with the Athens Institute of Education and Research.
 By producing free theatre, Nathan hopes to create an open space for intercultural exchange and imaginative new ways of telling stories.